 In an ontological survey of sorts, I juxtapose various photographic processes from the span of photographic history.
 I am interested in how the unique aesthetics of photographic processes affect our value systems, our perception of history, and our personal memories.
 Relying on memory I made a painting that aims to portray my own ever-evolving memory of this recorded experience.
 Does the more we see an image make its frozen moment more or less real I wonder.
 Subverting photographic value systems was also important.
 What happens when a banal smartphone snapshot becomes an antique tintype?
 I consider repetition as a strategy to imbue value and sentiment into an otherwise ordinary and ambiguous image.
 As well as, to reference the ubiquitous relationship we have with the image world.
 Polaroids or “instant film”—that which institutions used when concerned with documenting evidence, turn this investigation inwards into my own practice of looking and making.
 How much can be learned from a personal photograph?

 This photograph of two figures represents my interest in the playful and very personal snapshots of my inner circle.
 Vernacular images are at the heart of photographic language, however banal and incidental they may be.
-These type of photographs urgently document the private lives of family, recreation amongst friends, and every moment deemed valuable by its onlooker.
+These types of deskilled photographs obsessively document the lives of family, recreation amongst friends, and every moment deemed valuable by its spectator.
 I am not entirely sure why I chose to document this exact moment.
 Humor, endearment, preservation, collection, extortion?
 Memory can be creative at retelling past narratives.
 Today photographs are made in a fraction of a second.
-My work slows down this process, this act of looking—both provoking and reflexively studying our relationship with the image, and considers the impact photographs have on our understanding of personal history.
+My work slows down this process, this act of looking—both provoking and reflexively studying our relationship with the image, and considers the impact photographic documents have on the production of knowledge, our understanding of history, and the construction of culture.